mshooter/terrain/README.md

 # Terrain Generator

-A terrain generator and editor using noies and Marching Cubes Algorithm, included a file exporter, to export the mesh into an .obj file so you can use it in software such as Houdini and Maya.
+A terrain generator and editor using noise and Marching Cubes Algorithm, included a file exporter, to export the mesh into an .obj file so you can use it in software such as Houdini and Maya.

 ## Content
 ### 1. **[Installation](#instalation)**